WGBH-MLA/AAPB2/app/views/primary_source_sets/latinas-resilience.md

 As stated in the introduction, between 2010 and 2021, Latinas’ economic contribution grew by 51%.
 This growth is due, in part, to financial literacy opportunities for Latinas, such as La Cumbre conference and advocacy efforts like Latina Equal Pay Day.
 These initiatives are crucial in reducing the pay gap for Latinas.
 According to a U.S. Senate report (2023), “Latinas are paid just 57 cents for every dollar paid to White, non-Hispanic men, and Latinas will not achieve equal pay at the current rate for another 432 years” (p.748).

+#### Activity 4

 In this activity, students will complete three parts:

+##### Part I.

-Part I. Students will be divided into pairs and listen to the episode titled Latina Entrepreneurs (https://americanarchive.org/catalog/cpb-aacip-e15cd8b87cb), recorded in 2019, from minute 1:22 to 16:10.
-They will then discuss the meaning of the following quotes from the interview in the context of the episode’s content:
+Students will be divided into pairs and listen to a clip from the episode titled Latina Entrepreneurs recorded in 2019.
+They will then discuss the meaning of the following quotes from the interview in the context of the episode’s content.

+- [Línea Abierta: Latina Entrepreneurs (2019]](/primary_source_sets/latinas/7-e15cd8b87cb)

 “En este lugar, me van a cuidar aquí y yo voy a cuidar a los otros.”
 “Hay tanto mensaje opresor que el mismo oprimido se la cree...
 En realidad el poder existe cuando el oprimido da ese poder, pero cuando nos damos cuenta que hay un poder colectivo y hay un poder interior, entonces nadie nos para… Juntas somos imparables.”